 After leaks take place, this leads to water damage that can damage both the roof and home putting the entire home at risk.
 Meaning the problems are no longer isolated to the roof and other systems are being damaged, only a combination of major and minor repairs would restore the home/roof.
 Left alone, the roof problems are progressing faster and faster over time.

-- Layered Roofing or Shingles – Layering shingles traps water and heat between the shingles, making it more difficult to track down leaks of issues with the roof in general.
-Aside from shortening the life of the shingles, it will introduce more openings for the outside elements and pests to enter from, among the many reasons to not put shingles on top of shingles.
+Layering shingles traps water and heat between the shingles, making it more difficult to track down leaks of issues with the roof in general.
+Aside from shortening the life of the shingles, it will introduce more openings for the outside elements and pests to enter from.
 Left alone, a home’s structural integrity as well as utility disruptions are expected at some point.

 At this point, the water damage has caused excessive damage to the roof and home to the point it is no longer livable.
 Requiring a number of major repairs or an entire home tear down to restore the home.
 A point of no return.